-- 1. The two kinds of free kicks are: - a.
-Direct free kick (from which a goal may be scored directly against the offending team.) - b.
-Indirect free kick (from which a goal cannot be scored unless the ball is touched by a player other than the kicker before going into the goal.) - 2.
-Direct free kicks are awarded only for the direct free kick fouls under Law 12.
+1. The two kinds of free kicks are:

+a.
+Direct free kick (from which a goal may be scored directly against the offending team.) b.
+Indirect free kick (from which a goal cannot be scored unless the ball is touched by a player other than the kicker before going into the goal.)

+2. Direct free kicks are awarded only for the direct free kick fouls under Law 12.
 All other offenses are awarded an indirect free kick unless specifically stated otherwise in the law that describes the offense.

-- 3. A free kick is taken from the place where the offense occurred, except when awarded in the goal area: - a.
+3. A free kick is taken from the place where the offense occurred, except when awarded in the goal area:

+- a.
 Any free kick awarded to the defending team, within its own goal area, may be taken from anywhere within the goal area. - b.
-Any indirect free kick awarded to the attacking team within its opponent's goal area shall be taken from the part of the goal area line which runs parallel to the goal line, at the point nearest to where the offense was committed. - 4.
-The ball must be stationary on the ground before the kick is taken.
-The ball is in play when it is kicked and moves, and may not be played by the kicker a second time before being touched by another player. - 5.
-All opposing players must be at least ten yards away from the ball when the ball is put into play.
-If this rule is violated, the free kick is retaken. - 6.
-If the offense occurred less than ten yards from the opponent's goal line (5, 6 and 8 yards for above), the opposing players may stand on their own goal line between the goal posts. - 7.
-On free kicks taken within its penalty area by the defending team, all opposing players must be outside the penalty area and at least 10 yards back from the ball.
-The ball must travel outside the penalty area before being in play.
+Any indirect free kick awarded to the attacking team within its opponent's goal area shall be taken from the part of the goal area line which runs parallel to the goal line, at the point nearest to where the offense was committed.

+4. The ball must be stationary on the ground before the kick is taken.
+The ball is in play when it is kicked and moves, and may not be played by the kicker a second time before being touched by another player.

+5. All opposing players must be at least ten yards away from the ball when the ball is put into play.
+If this rule is violated, the free kick is retaken.

+6. If the offense occurred less than ten yards from the opponent's goal line (5, 6 and 8 yards for above), the opposing players may stand on their own goal line between the goal posts.

+7. On free kicks taken within its penalty area by the defending team, all opposing players must be outside the penalty area and at least 10 yards back from the ball.
+The ball may be put in to play within the penalty area to another member of the defending team; ball is in play and the attacking team can enter the penalty area. travel outside the penalty area.
 The goalkeeper shall not receive the ball into his/her hands, in order that they may kick it into play.